michielvha/ERM/readme.md

 - **Enhance JWT claims** to include user roles, scopes, or additional data.
 - **Implement token refresh logic** if necessary.

 ### Change log
+**0.1.28**
+- modified login function to actually care about users, not just the example workflow we had

+**0.1.27**
+- Created a migration to provision a user schema.

 **0.1.26**
 - Added a database to store users & credentials.